 Tips for Choosing a Financial Advisor

-- Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Consider financial advisors' certifications, which can be indicative of an advisor's area of expertise and level of experience.
 For example, if you want some help with life insurance or estate planning, a chartered life underwriter (CLU) might be a good fit.
 If you're concerned about tax planning, consider a certified public accountant (CPA).